skypjack/entt/docs/md/entity.md

 void(entt::entity, entt::registry &, Component &);
 ```

 Where `Component` is intuitively the type of component of interest.
-In other
+The listener
-words, a listener is provided with the registry that triggered the notification
+is provided with the registry that triggered the notification, the entity
-and the entity affected by the change, in addition to the newly created
+affected by the change and the newly created instance.<br/>
-instance.<br/>
 The sink returned by the `on_replace` member function accepts listeners the
 signature of which is the same of that of the construction signal.
 The one of
 the destruction signal is also similar, except for the `Component` parameter: